-Something as small as eating your lunch out in your backyard or balcony will have a huge affect on your body.
-Ideally you will be able to get out for a walk around the block to get yourself a little bit of daily exercise in as well.
+Something as small as eating your lunch out in your backyard or balcony will have a huge effect on your body.
+Ideally, you will be able to get out for a walk around the block to get yourself a little bit of daily exercise in as well.

 3. Stay In Touch With One Another